Session Replay

 • Other types: no specific data is collected but visual properties are collected.

 If you believe a particular element might disclose personal data through any of these properties, you must mask it using one of the methods outlined below.
-A reliable method to assess how a view is rendered in the Session Replay is to navigate to the desired view with the CS SDK active, then use the quick replay link.
+A reliable method to assess how a view is rendered in a replay is to navigate to the desired view with the CS SDK active, then use the quick replay link.

 Here’s an illustration of a masked view: